 The specialities recognised by the GDC include: oral surgery, endodontics, orthodontics, periodontics, restorative dentistry, prosthodontics, dental public health, oral medicine, paediatrics, oral microbiology, oral pathology, oral and maxillofacial radiology and special care dentistry.
 Some of these specialties are practiced in hospitals and some also in a specialist practice.

-Please note that in the UK maxillofacial surgery is a specialty of medicine and not dentistry.
+In the UK maxillofacial surgery is a specialty of medicine and not dentistry.

 Universities in the UK employ dentists to teach undergraduate and postgraduate students.
 Supervising dentists are experienced dental practitioners who have worked in primary care in the UK for several years and may have been trainers in primary care.
 Senior clinical academics have extensive experience in research or teaching and are employed by a university but also hold honorary consultant contracts.
 Training for this type of senior clinical academic posts can be very lengthy as there is a necessity to have honorary specialist registrar training in addition to acquiring a higher research degree.